KTheXIII/app-controlled-drone/server_client/README.md

 To get started you need to download the repository and extract the zip file.

-You need to install something to run the server and the client.
+You need to install other software to run the server and the client.
 These instructions can be found below.

 ### Prerequisites